 What Is Early Childhood Education Administration?

-The U.S. is currently experiencing a hiring surge in the early childhood education sector – the demand for preschool teachers is growing faster than average.
-The U.S. Bureau of Labor Statistics (BLS) projects the sector to grow 18% by 2030, and the need extends beyond the classroom.
 Qualified early childhood education administrators are needed to take the lead in childcare facilities, develop curriculum and policies, and create a standard of excellence to which staff members will adhere.

 What Jobs in Early Childhood Education Administration Are Available?

-5. Childcare facility director
+Childcare director

-Childcare center directors are tasked with overseeing the staff and programs at their facilities, and much of their work typically involves:
+Childcare directors are tasked with overseeing the staff and programs at their facilities, and much of their work typically involves:

 • Supervising preschool teachers and childcare workers